semiformal-net/econ-pod/README.md

 ## Notifications

-Gotify or Fastmail smtp (see config.py to set usernames and tokens)
+The app can notify your users by Gotify or smtp (see config.py to set usernames and tokens) when a new episode is available.